kagalle/objective-gentoo/gentoo_install_guide.rst

        password: ****
        sudo -i

 #.
+Disk setup

    Determine what disk to install to and setup the disk.

    a.
 Use ``lsblk`` and/or ``dmesg | grep "\(sd[a-z]\)\|scsi [0-9]"`` to determine the drive to install to
    #.
 Use ``gdisk`` to partition